Consumer medicine information

 The most commonly reported adverse events leading to discontinuation (incidence > 1%) in patients treated with DMF were flushing (3%) and gastrointestinal events (4%).

 In placebo-controlled and uncontrolled clinical studies, a total of 2513 patients have received DMF for periods up to 12 years and been followed for periods up to 13 years with an overall exposure equivalent to 11318 person-years.
-A total of 1169 patients have received at least 5 years treatment with DMF, and 426 have received at least 10 years of treatment with DMF.
+A total of 1169 patients have received at least 5 years treatment with DMF, and 426 patients have received at least 10 years of treatment with DMF.
 The experience in uncontrolled clinical trials is consistent with the experience in the placebo-controlled clinical trials.

 In the two Phase 3 placebo-controlled trials, 1529 patients received DMF with an overall exposure of 2371 person-years (see Section 5.1 Pharmacodynamic Properties, Clinical trials).
 The adverse reactions presented in Table 2 are based on safety information from 769 patients treated with DMF 240 mg twice a day and 771 patients treated with placebo.